 Victoria Falls (The name of the town) is a great base to see natural wonders and take part in some adventure activities.
-Get up close (and wet from the spray) while awing at the immense Victoria Falls, raft the whitewater of the mighty Zambezi and for the more adventurous, bungee jump with the Victoria Falls in view.
-We will be on the Zambian side of the falls.
-If you wish to see the falls from the Zimbabwean side, make sure your purchase a "Kaza Visa" when arriving at the airport.
-Please see our FAQ for more more information about visas.
+Get up close (and wet from the spray) while awing at the immense Victoria Falls (The waterfall), raft the whitewater of the mighty Zambezi and for the more adventurous, bungee jump with the Victoria Falls in view.
+We will be on the Zimbabwean side of the falls.
+If you wish to see the falls from the Zambian side, make sure your purchase a "Kaza Visa" when arriving at the airport.
+Please see our FAQ for more information about visas.

 July 30 : Kasane (1B)

-Cross the Zambezi River by ferry (10 mins) to enter into Botswana and continue to the Kasane area, outside the gates of Chobe National Park.
+Cross the border into Botswana and continue to the Kasane area, outside the gates of Chobe National Park.
 Opt to appreciate one of Botswana's national parks and its thousands of resident elephants, crocs and hippos on a sunset boat cruise on the Chobe River.
 There are options here for a casual cruise to enjoy the scenery with a cocktail or a photo-safari by boat, with the opportunity to capture some great shots with instruction, a professional camera and zoom lens.
 You may also choose to embark on a game drive in search of lions, antelope and elephants.

 We’ll arrive in Kasane around lunch time and the optional cruises start around 3 or 4pm.